 Mr. Martin holds a Bachelor of Science degree in business administration with a major in finance from Auburn University in Montgomery, AL. He is an Elder at Community Evangelistic Evangelical Presbyterian Church, sits on the international board of directors of Leadership Foundations.
 He also serves on numerous boards, advisory committees, and task forces in the Knoxville area.
 Mr. Martin earned the rank of Eagle Scout with the Boy Scouts of America, and has authored and co-authored several books and articles on topics related to serving the city.

-Mr. Martin has lived in the inner-city community of Mechanicsville in downtown Knoxville for 30 years with his wife, Cindy.
-They raised three daughters who continue to be engaged in the Knoxville area.
+Mr. Martin has lived in the inner-city community of Mechanicsville in downtown Knoxville for 30 years.